MayankKonduri/BrownUniversity_RubensteinGroup_BackpropFree_NN/README.md

      - Updates weights using the optimizer without relying on gradients from backpropagation.
    - **Key Feature**: Utilizes the Forward-Forward approach to avoid backpropagation, aiming for a more scalable, hardware-friendly training method.

+### 4.Hebbian Loss (Intro Project)
+   - Hebbian Loss is a learning principle based on the concept that "cells that fire together, wire together."
+It focuses on adjusting synaptic strength between neurons in response to correlated activity.
+In neural networks, Hebbian Loss updates weights based on the co-activation of input features, enabling unsupervised learning without traditional gradient descent methods.
+   - This was my introduction to learning neural networks, providing a foundational understanding of how neural connections adapt over time and inspiring further exploration into the intersection of neuroscience and machine learning.

 ## References

 [1] Geoffrey Hinton. *The forward-forward algorithm: Some preliminary investigations.* Google Brain, (1):1–16, 2022.